Fr0sT-Brutal/RADStudio_BaseWizard/README.md

 Base expert/wizard class for RAD studio
 =======================================

-Features:
+Features
 --------

-* Supports both BPL and DLL projects
+* Supports both BPL and DLL projects (**DLL not tested yet**)
-* Initializes several basic RAD studio interfaces
+* Initializes several basic RAD Studio interfaces
-* Log output to file `%TEMP%\%wizardname%.log` and standard debug channel (view messages in Message tool window in RAD studio or DbgView application)
+* Logs output to file `%TEMP%\%wizardname%.log` (in DEBUG configuration) and standard debug channel (view messages in RAD Studio's Message tool window or with DbgView application)
-* Optional config via registry (by default path is `HKCU\Software\Embarcadero\BDS\%BDSver%\Experts\%SWizardID%`)
+* Optional config via registry (default path is `HKCU\Software\Embarcadero\BDS\%BDSver%\Experts\%SWizardID%`)
-* Optional delayed init - give RAD studio some time to startup
+* Optional delayed init - gives RAD Studio some time to startup
 * Optional forms support
 * Optional menu item support (item will be placed inside `Help` menu)

-Usage principles:
+Usage principles
 ----------------

-* At first, add `$(BDS)\source\ToolsAPI` to library and browsing path (Tools > Options > Delphi options > Library path, Browsing path)
+* At first, add `$(BDS)\source\ToolsAPI` to library and browsing path (`Tools > Options > Delphi options > Library path`, Browsing path)
-* Due to package compiling limitations, two packages may not use a unit with the same name (see section **Package compiling tricks** below).
-So you'll have to use "include hack": create unit `%YourWizardFolder%\%YourWizardName%_BaseWiz.pas` with the following contents:
+* Due to package compiling limitations, two packages may not use a unit with the same name (see [Package compiling tricks](#package-compiling-tricks) section below).
+So you'll have to use "include hack": create unit `%YourWizardFolder%\%YourWizardName%.BaseWiz.pas` with the following contents:

 ```pascal